S7lkr/Python_Basics_April_2022/README.md

 # Python_Basics_April_2022
-A course for beginners engaged in studying the basics of programming in Python language
+A course for beginners.
+It is about getting familiar with the basics of programming in Python language